D0see/MeleeChess/README.md

 ### Bugs:

 ### ToChange :

-1. ~Need to port some of Board SelectionScreen logic to BoardSelectionApp (check characterSelectApp for reference).~
-2. Need to do a second path and clean the code.
+1. Need to do a second path and clean the code.